SayaliTelang/Linear-and-Logisitic-Regression/README.md

 # Linear-and-Logisitic-Regression

 Real Estate Price Prediction - using Advanced Linear Regression Techniques

 Overview
 There are several factors that influence the price a buyer is willing to pay for a house.
 Some are apparent and obvious and some are not.
-Nevertheless, a rational approach facilitated by machine learning can be very useful in predicting the house price.
+Nevertheless,a rational approach facilitated by machine learning can be very useful in predicting the house price.
 A large data set with 79 different features (like living area, number of rooms, location etc) along with their prices are provided for residential homes in Ames, Iowa.
 The challenge is to learn a relationship between the important features and the price and use it to predict the prices of a new set of houses.

 Here's a brief version of what you'll find in the data description file.

 SalePrice - the property's sale price in dollars.
 This is the target variable that you're trying to predict.
 MSSubClass: The building class
 MSZoning: The general zoning classification